The Workers Circle: 21st century

 The Workers Circle now resides in the Garment District, Manhattan near the Millinery Center Synagogue on Sixth Avenue (here, circa 2008).

-In the first decade of the 21st century, the organization ended its direct health insurance program and closed its old age homes, streamlined its operations, separated itself from The Forward, hired a new executive director, Ann Toback, in 2008, reorganized its board and appointed a new president, Madelon "Maddy" Braun, in 2010.
+In the first decade of the 21st century, the organization ended its direct health insurance program and closed its old age homes, streamlined its operations, and separated itself from The Forward.
+The organization hired a new executive director, Ann Toback, in 2008, reorganized its board and appointed a new president, Madelon "Maddy" Braun, in 2010.
 It rededicated its mission to education and promoting Jewish community, Yiddish culture and social justice activism.
 "The plan is to reboot by offering something [the Circle] feels religious Judaism has failed to provide: an education toward a cultural Jewish identity that uses religion as a trigger for activism and connects with a legacy of progressivism and commitment to universal values."
 The organization sold its former East side building and moved to new offices in the Garment District of New York City in 2011.

 By 2010, the Circle had 10,000 members and 20 branches.
 It used proceeds from the sale of its building to begin to regrow its membership and community and school network, and to hire more educators.
 Toback said, "Our expression of Judaism is through activism, and we also believe that young people come to activism through being literate Jews.
 The two things go together."
 Continuing to teach children Yiddish is "a way of opening their minds and souls to something in our collective past that it is extremely important to connect to."
 In 2012, the Circle commissioned a study that showed that one in six American Jews "are actively seeking Jewish expression and engagement outside of synagogue life."

 The Circle continues to sponsor holiday and community events, coordinate its branches around the country and partner with Jewish school programs.
-No longer a mutual aid society, it operates seven schools for children (kindershuls) and offers the largest adult Yiddish language instruction program in the world, which also collaborates with New Yiddish Rep. to teach a Yiddish language through theatre class.
+No longer a mutual aid society, it operates seven schools for children (kindershuls) and offers the largest adult Yiddish language instruction program in the world, which also collaborates with New Yiddish Rep. to teach the Yiddish language through theatre class.
 Its social justice activism includes opposing unfair labor practices, genocide and racism and supporting comprehensive immigration reform, single-payer universal health care, gun control, strong relations between the US and Israel, humanitarian relief, human rights, environmental conservation, women's equality, an increased minimum wage and separation of church and state.

 On December 2, 2019, the organization unveiled its new name: the Workers Circle.
 This name embraces the tenor of the times in gender-neutral fashion and with a nod to the organization's century of activism at the fore of the labor movement, supporting worker rights to this day.

 On September 28, 2023, the organization announced it was separating from Camp Kinder Ring and that both organizations will continue to operate independently.